GAAWAI/ComPhy1/README.md

 # ComPhy1
-Computer Applications in Physics from Humboldt-University Berlin These are the Jupyter-Notebooks that I created druing the Lab.
+These are the Jupyter-Notebooks that the Tutor and I created druing the lab section of the course Computer Applications in Physics from Humboldt-Universität zu Berlin.